Rkeramati/rkeramati.github.io/random.md

 There is nothing that I enjoy more than backpacking, finding remote places and photogprahy.
 I was lucky to
-be able to visit more than a half of United States national parks in the past years.
+be able to visit more than half of United States national parks in the past years.
 Here is some of my favorite photos.
 Follow me on [Instagram](https://www.instagram.com/r.keramati/?hl=en) to see more.